YottaDB/YDBDoc/ProgGuide/internatn.rst

 M has defined pattern classes that serve as arguments to the pattern match operator.
 YottaDB supports user definition of additional pattern classes as well as redefinition of the standard pattern classes.
 Specific patterns are defined in a text file that is pointed to by an environment variable.
 Pattern classes may be re-defined dynamically.
 The details of defining these pattern classes and the environment variables are described in the section called “Matching Alternative Patterns”.

 For some languages (such as Chinese), the ordering of strings according to Unicode code-points (character values) may or may not be the linguistically or culturally correct ordering.
 Supporting applications in such languages requires the development of collation modules - YottaDB natively supports M collation, but does not include pre-built collation modules for any specific natural language.
 Therefore, applications that use characters in Unicode may need to implement their own collation functions.
-For more information on developing a collation module for Unicode, refer to `Implementing an Alternative Collation Sequence for Unicode® Characters`_.
+For more information on developing a collation module for Unicode, refer to :ref:`implement-alt-colltn-seq-unicode-chars`.

+.. _colln-seq-defn:

 -----------------------------------
 Collation Sequence Definitions